School Direct Teacher Training

 How to Apply

-Applications open in October 2017 via UCAS.
-Further information about the application process can be found on their website: http://www.ucas.com/how-it-all-works/teacher-training
+Applications are made via UCAS.
+Further information about the application process can be found on their website: https://www.ucas.com/teaching-in-the-uk

 We are looking for individuals who can demonstrate potential and show strong commitment.
-In order to apply for a place on School Direct with us from September 2018, applicants must have:
+In order to apply for a place on School Direct with us, you must have:

 All places offered are contingent on successful applicants also meeting the ‘suitability’ (DBS) and ‘fitness to teach’ (mental and physical health) requirements.